Honey Ice Cream for Singers: A Sweet Treat That’s Vocal Coach-Approved

 Serve soft or freeze for a few hours for a firmer scoop.
 Drizzle with extra honey if you’re feeling fancy.

-Full-fat dairy gives lasting satisfaction (and, let’s be honest, tastes incredible)
+Full-fat dairy provides lasting satisfaction and, let’s be honest, tastes incredible.

 Whether you’re planning a baby shower, hosting a summer garden soirée, or just want to treat your voice to something sweet, this honey ice cream hits all the right notes.